ChandruSu/helium-interpreter/README.md

     + **bool** - casts value to boolean value
     + **len** - returns the length of a string

+8. Importing other files

+    ```c
+    include "path/to/file.he"

+    @methodFromFile()
+    ```
+    Include statements can only be executed at global scope.
+Currently, the filepaths must be relative to interpreter, not relative to file.

 ## Features

 ### Upcoming